This replaces an early version of this post that appeared in June 2018.

 • ChatGPT (AI) This chatbot launched by OpenAI in November 2022 is being used to write novels, among other things.
 It has a problem with factual accuracy.
 See also section on this website on ChatGPT (AI)

-Writers/journalists/creators and artificial intelligence and issues like copyright protection and how frank creators must be about using AI
+Writers/journalists/creators and artificial intelligence and issues like copyright protection, flaws and inaccuracies, and how frank creators must be about using AI

 • A crash course for journalists on AI and machine learning (Video, 51 min., International Journalism Festival, 4-7-22)